ZyvernoZyverno

 Data CategoryRetention Period

-Screening sessions & AI assessmentsSubscription duration, then deleted
+Lina AI screening sessions and assessmentsSubscription duration, then deleted with Candidate data

 12. Data Subject Rights (Art.
 15–22 GDPR)